Please refresh as revisions made.

 properties perspective.
 These same Lincoln personnel also knew that in contrast

-to the self shielded flux cored wires, the common SAW consumables and very common
+to the self shielded flux cored wires, the common automated SAW consumables and very common manual "gas shielded flux

 cored weld wires" supplied by Lincoln and

-many other suppliers would have met this applications needs.
+by many other suppliers would have met the weld applications needs.

 notable point in this report was the complete lack of discussion on the superior

-gas shielded flux cored weld wire alternatives, products that have been available
+gas shielded flux cored weld wire alternatives, products that need simple enclosures for weather protection, products that have been available

 for at least 30 years.
-With these products a few hours training is all that is
+With the gas shielded products, a few hours training is all that is

-required for anyone to make high deposition, sound welds.
+required for anyone to make high deposition, sound quality welds that can meet any weld code requirements.

 WHEN THE RIGHT PEOPLE DONT ACCEPT RESPONSIBILITY